James Philip: Controversy

-Philip has also been known for making numerous controversial comments on various topics throughout his career.
+Philip was also known for making numerous controversial comments on various topics throughout his career.
 Many, including former Illinois gubernatorial candidate Dawn Clark Netsch, labeled him as both holding and vocally expressing racial prejudice.
-However, Philip himself has said that he is not racist, saying "When you criticize minorities, whether you're right or wrong, their reaction is it's a racist remark."
+However, Philip himself said that he was not racist, saying "When you criticize minorities, whether you're right or wrong, their reaction is it's a racist remark."

 During the corruption trial of former Gov. George Ryan's top aide Scott Fawell, "Pate" Philip was called as a witness.
-Prosecutors asked about Philip's 50 year high school reunion—a 1999 $15,000 bash at Navy Pier set up by Scott Fawell.
+Prosecutors asked about Philip's 50-year high school reunion—a 1999 $15,000 bash at Navy Pier set up by Scott Fawell.
 Philip said he never asked for any special treatment, but was happily surprised by it.
 It was only after the Chicago Sun-Times revealed the party that Philip paid for it out of his campaign fund.

 Also during the trial, prosecutors released a document including ten pages of favors granted to former Senate President Pate Philip.

 Philip spoke with Larry Hall, who wore a hidden recorder and taped the conversations as a part of an undercover government investigation.
 Philip agreed to try to get Hall's sister a job with the secretary of state's office in exchange for Hall's fundraising activities.
 Prosecutors allege Hall gave $1,400 to Philip's campaign shortly after the conversation.

-Philip has been criticized for looking into the voter histories of students applying for legislative scholarships, which are funded by the taxpayers of Illinois.
+Philip was criticized for looking into the voter histories of students applying for legislative scholarships, which are funded by the taxpayers of Illinois.
 In 2001, all five of Philip's scholarships went to Republican primary voters or to students whose parents voted Republican, and the same trend was observed over the prior five years.

 Philip, with backing from the gun lobby, fought to reduce the penalty for illegal possession of firearms to a misdemeanor.